Movsun/s-vnf/README.md

 - Upload VNF and NS Package via command line via OSM-CLI or OSM WEB UI to upload: Use the `osm vnfpkg-create` command to upload the VNF package from your local system to the OSM catalog.

 ```
-sm vnfpkg-create examples/s-vnf-vnf.tar.gz
+osm vnfpkg-create examples/s-vnf-vnf.tar.gz
 ```

 ```
 osm nspkg-create examples/s-vnf-ns.tar.gz
 ```
+### MANO Configuration for S-VNF

+There are two primary methods for setting MANO credential in S-VNF:

+1. Pre-deployment Configuration (VNFD YAML):

+    Include the MANO configuration directly within the S-VNF Descriptor YAML file.

+2. Post-deployment Configuration (VNF Primitive Function):

+    Configure MANO after S-VNF deployment using the VNF primitive function in the OSM UI.

-### Deploying S-VNF (Work in Progress)
+### S-VNF Network Join

+Similar to MANO configuration, you can define the S-VNF network join either with VNFD or by exeucting the VNF primitive.

-## To deploy the provided example VNFD with S-VNF (Work in Progress)
+## To deploy the example of a Web Server with Load Balancer using S-VNF.
+1. Upload the WebServer and LoadBalancer from the examples directories into OSM.
+2. Access the deployed S-VNF UI by navigating to <s-vnf-ip>:8000/home
+3. Click on "Create Deployment" and choose the NS for deployment.